 An offer of financial aid is generated upon acceptance to the University and completion of the registration process, provided a valid FAFSA has been filed.
-Copies of federal income tax transcripts may be required if the student is selected for certification by the Department of Education.
+Copies of federal income tax transcripts may be required if the student is selected for verification by the U.S. Department of Education.
 The Financial Aid Office reserves the right to require tax documents to verify information contained on the FAFSA.